 The FD (Fast Displacement) series was designed in conjunction with Dutch design house Cor D. Rover with efficient cruising and interior volume in mind.
 The FD110, which is available as a Skyline and a Tri-deck (with added sun deck), meets this brief on both accounts.

-Engine options are varied but with twin Caterpillar C32A 1,900hp motors it will cover 2,000nm at 10 knots thanks in part to its efficient hull shape and in part to a fuel capacity of 17,000 liters.
-The smart thing about this hull design is that it doesn't restrict the boat to displacement speeds, indeed if pushed the 158-ton FD110 will top out at 18.5 knots and still cover over 700nm when cruising at 14 knots.
+Engine options are varied but with twin Caterpillar C32A 1,900hp motors it will cover 2,000nm at 10 knots thanks in part to its efficient hull shape and in part to a fuel capacity of 17,000 litres.
+The smart thing about this hull design is that it doesn't restrict the boat to displacement speeds, indeed if pushed the 158-tonne FD110 will top out at 18.5 knots and still cover over 700nm when cruising at 14 knots.

 The quality of engineering is outstanding, too, especially in the engine room which gleams like a surgical theatre and has over 6.1ft (1.86m) of headroom throughout.
 The attention to detail is great and includes underlighting beneath the engines so it's easy to spot any leaks in what is usually the darkest part of the space.
 It's the same story on board where the boat oozes quality thanks to high-end components and reassuring solidity throughout its decks and interior.